CaSchmidt/AudioBooQer/README.md

 renaming the file to `MP4` will not produce a valid `M4B` audiobook recognized by **iTunes**.
 For an `MP4` file to be recognized by **iTunes** as an audiobook the following constraints must be met:

-- The audio stream is stored in fixed time intervals or "samples" according to the MPEG-4 standard.
+- The audio stream is stored in fixed time intervals or *samples* according to the MPEG-4 standard.
   Usually the `AAC` frame length is used.
-  The conversion to time units is performed using the "time scale" which resembles the sampling rate of the audio stream.
+  The conversion to time units is performed using the *time scale* which resembles the sampling rate of the audio stream.
 - A separate text track is written to provide the chapter boundaries.

 Creating audiobooks is performed in two steps: